rvben/gitlab-ci-playground/README.md

 ### Defaults
-By default, the username and password are: root / password.
+The url to access the local gitlab instance is: http://gitlab.local/ By default, the username and password are: root / password.
 When you start the playground, it creates an example 'hello-world'-project with an example .gitlab-ci.yml file.